ammarhaider16/7-chat/README.md

 Visit `http://localhost:3000` to view the frontend application.
 The backend server should be running on `http://localhost:4000`.

-## Demo

-Check out a video demonstration of 7Chat on [YouTube](https://www.youtube.com/watch?v=OEDIiK80tI8).

-## Deployment

-The application is deployed and can be accessed at [7Chat](http://7-chat-frontend-env.eba-tyhhxjsz.us-east-2.elasticbeanstalk.com/).

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.

 ## License

 Distributed under the MIT License.
-See [LICENSE] for more information.
+See [LICENSE](./LICENSE) for more information.

 ## Contact